-The Law Office of Carey Thompson, P.C., conveniently located in Fort Worth, provides first-class estate planning services to clients in Texas.
+The Law Office of Carey Thompson, P.C., conveniently located in the Dallas-Fort Worth area, provides first-class estate planning services to clients throughout Texas.
 When you partner with us, we will design an estate plan that suits your needs.
-We are keenly aware that no one likes to think about becoming incapacitated; however putting in place advance medical directives and a HIPAA authorization is the best way to protect yourself, your assets and your loved ones.
+We are keenly aware that no one likes to think about becoming incapacitated; however putting in place advance medical directives and a HIPAA authorization is the best way to protect yourself, your assets, and your loved ones.

 What is HIPAA?

 The Health Insurance Portability and Accountability Act of 1996, or HIPAA is a federal law that is designed to protect the privacy of patients’ medical information.
 HIPAA requires healthcare providers and organizations to establish safeguards for patients’ electronic health data.
 The law was amended in 2003 by the HIPAA Privacy Rule which provides standards for sharing protected health information (PHI).
 Generally, the rule limits disclosures of PHI for treatment, payment, or healthcare operations.

 What is a HIPAA Authorization?

 A HIPAA authorization is a consent form that a patient must complete to permit a healthcare provider or business associate (e.g. health insurance carrier) to share PHI for a purpose not permitted by the privacy rule.
 This includes sharing the information of an individual who has a healthcare proxy or living will in place and is unable to communicate due to incapacity.

 The authorization form must be in plain language and also include:

 - A description of the specific protected health information that will be disclosed or shared